azurecitadel/azurecitadel.github.io/_posts/2019-06-13-azure-learning-resources.md

 ## Cloud Workshops

-Some of partners have taken content on here and used that with their customers and we actively encourage that.
-Sessions like that help everyone to understand Azure and addressing the skills gap, and both of those only ever result in greater adoption of the platform.
+Some of our partners have taken content from Citadel and used that with their customers and we actively encourage that.
+Those sessions create greater understanding of Azure and help to address the skills gap, driving greater adoption of the platform.

 There is an official [Microsoft Cloud Workshop](https://microsoftcloudworkshop.com/) resource that you might not be aware of that can help you in this area.
 It is a community sharing experience helping to accelerate the delivery of customer and partner workshops based on specific key topics.